enricostara/get-flow/README.md

 $ npm test
 ```

+## Dependencies

+- [get-log](https://github.com/enricostara/get-log): a Node.js Logging Utility, easy to use and ready for production.

 ## License

-The project is released under the [Simplified BSD license](./LICENSE)
+The project is released under the [MIT license](./LICENSE)